Glacier National Park Itinerary - West, East and North East Glacier

 Weather Changes Constantly – Be Prepared

-I was happy when I got to Logan’s pass as my first day.
+I was happy when I got to Logan’s Pass on my first day.
 Below is a photo of the Logan Pass parking lot on a clear day.
-An adorable couple helped me park and guided me into my parking spot because the tourists are aggressive and frustrated, so they steal parking spots.
-The sweet couple I meet in the parking lot helped me get a parking spot by standing in it and directing me.
+An adorable couple helped me park and guided me into my parking spot because the tourists are aggressive and frustrated.
+They steal parking spots.
+The sweet couple I met in the parking lot helped me get a parking spot by standing in it and directing me.
 They were very courageous to help me.

 Day 2 – Glacier Highland Motel is right outside the West entrance, and I stayed there one night.